||North Dakota Coronavirus Update 6.28.20 - (5:31 p.m):

 - ITD: North Dakota Information Technology, EduTech, Gateway to Science and Microsoft Corp., announced a Personal Protective Equipment (PPE) Portal, designed to help fill the growing need for PPE throughout the state.

-- Legislative Update: Interim committee hearings have been scheduled for June and can be found here.
+- Legislative Update: The IT Committee will meet July 1 at 9:00 a.m.; Education Policy Committee will meet July 2 at 10:00a.m.
+A live stream will be available at: http://video.legis.nd.gov.
+Additional Interim committee hearings have been scheduled for July and can be found here.

 - Business/Travel Updates: